matt-harding/AMLS_II_assignment23_24/README.md

 **main.py** is the entry point to run the training and testing of the classifier.

-The cropped dataset is too large to check in.
-A small subset of images will be included with this repo.
-The full dataset can be downloaded from
+The cropped dataset is too large to check in source control.
+The full dataset will need to be downloaded from

 ```https://www.kaggle.com/awsaf49/happywhale-data-distribution```